 If your First Level Appeal is denied in whole or in part, you may make a Final Appeal to the Appeal Fiduciary.
 The Appeal Fiduciary is the person serving as the Director of Benefits, Johns Hopkins Health System, or such other person or entity designated by the Plan Administrator to decide Final Appeals.
-However, if your First Level Appeal involved a refusal by Cigna to preauthorize treatment, you must instead make the Final Appeal to Cigna.
+However, if your First Level Appeal involved a refusal by Cigna to provide prior authorization for treatment, you must instead make the Final Appeal to Cigna.